Skip to main content

 Avoca, TAS

-Rescued from the wrecking ball and lovingly restored, former miner’s cottage Crooked Chimney Cabin has found a new life as a charming rustic stay.
+Rescued from the wrecking ball and lovingly restored, former miner’s cottage Crooked Chimney Cottage has found a new life as a charming rustic stay.
 Making its home just outside Avoca on the open grass-fringed landscape, it’s East Coast Tasmania’s answer to the call of cute country escapes.
 With sheep roaming out the back and the house backing onto St Pauls River, you can choose to soak in the serenity or escape to adventure at St Helens, Hardy Falls or sip a tipple (or two) at Cranbrooke.

 GLENEAGLE TASMANIA